FRIEDparrot/ESP8266_AT_Command_Driver/README.md

 file structure of this library is listed as follows:

 master

-├  Delay_func (only provide delay functions, you can change it to your delay function)
+- Delay_func (only provide delay functions, you can change it to your delay function)

- |    - Delay.h
+  - Delay.h

- |    - Delay.c
+  - Delay.c

-└─ESP8266
+-  ESP8266(main folder)

   - esp8266_driver.h

   - esp8266_driver.c

   - esp8266_command_func.c

   - esp8266_command_func.h

   - example_code.c

 ## Hardware Information